Related Practice Areas

 - Your Workers’ Comp case is not a Personal Injury case.
 There are no payments in a Workers Comp case for pain and suffering.

 - Medical reports within at least every ninety (90) days are needed to document your disability during any period that you are out of work or working at reduced earnings.

 - Work includes any work, on the books, off the books, for friends or family, for your own business, for barter/exchange, or even volunteer work.

 - Even if you are not losing time from work, you may be entitled to an award for permanent damage for injuries to your extremities (shoulder, elbow, hand, fingers, hip, leg, knee, foot, toes).

 - Don’t rely on the insurance company for answers to your claim; the Insurance company has their own agenda of limiting payouts on your case.
 Contact Terry Katz & Associates, PC for a free evaluation of your claim.

-Terry Katz and Associates, P.C. is a law firm exclusively dedicated to handling cases in Workers’ Compensation and Social Security Disability.
-Our attorneys are extremely knowledgeable and well skilled at tackling the complexities involved in these types of cases, and we work hard on a daily basis to advocate for our clients’ best interests.
-Terry Katz, the founder of Terry Katz and Associates, has been successfully representing injured workers since 1992 while earning a great reputation in the field, among colleagues and clients alike.
+Terry Katz and Associates, P.C. is a law firm exclusively dedicated to handling cases in Workers Compensation and Social Security Disability whatever your situation.
+Our New York compensation attorneys are extremely knowledgeable and well skilled at explaining the complexities involved in these types of cases, and we work hard on a daily basis to advocate for our clients’ best interests.
+Terry Katz, the founder of Terry Katz and Associates and compensation attorney, has been successfully representing injured workers since 1992 while earning a great reputation in the field, among colleagues and clients alike.
 Our mission is to protect our client’s rights while fighting for the maximum compensation each individual client is entitled to under the law.
-We provide guidance throughout each step in the process, advice regarding various options along the way, and experienced representation before the Workers’ Compensation Board.
+We explain thoroughly and provide guidance throughout each step in the process, advice regarding various options along the way, and experienced representation before the Workers’ Comp Board.